Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This programme is unique within New Zealand and builds on the long established expertise in computer networks and distributed systems at Victoria.

-Network Engineering can be taken as a specialisation in the Bachelor of Engineering (BE).
+Network Engineering can be taken as a major in the Bachelor of Engineering with Honours BE(Hons).

-Network Engineering students must complete the following components to obtain their BE (NWEN) :
+Network Engineering students must complete the following components to obtain their BE(Hons) in Network Engineering (NWEN).

-This consists of the following courses, which provide the necessary foundation for a BE (NWEN):
+This consists of the following courses, which provide the necessary foundation for a BE(Hons) (NWEN):

 To gain entry to Part 2, students will need to pass their Part 1 courses with at least a B average.

-This is the core component of the BE, and is made up of various 200, 300 and 400-level courses:
+This is the core component of the BE(Hons), and is made up of various 200, 300 and 400-level courses:

 - ENGR 301, 302, 401, 489